Franklin–Nashville campaign: Resaca, Dalton, and the movement into Alabama

 Hood began to focus his strategy.
 He needed to prevent Thomas's army from reuniting with Sherman and overwhelming him, and he calculated that if he moved swiftly into Tennessee, he might be able to defeat Thomas before the Union forces could be reassembled.
 After Thomas was eliminated, Hood planned to move into central Kentucky and replenish his army with recruits from there and Tennessee.
 He hoped to accomplish all of this before Sherman could reach him.
 His plan was that if Sherman followed him, Hood would fight him in Kentucky; from there he planned to move eastward through the Cumberland Gap to aid Robert E. Lee, who was besieged at Petersburg.
+One of his goals was to take Nashville which had been under federal control since 1862.
+The historian, Eric Jacobson has written that by this time in the war, the Army of Tennessee also realized that the war had become a war of extermination for them.
 On October 21, Hood's plan received the reluctant approval of Gen. Beauregard, who was concerned about the daunting logistical challenges of an invasion.
 Beauregard insisted that Wheeler's cavalry be detached to monitor Sherman, and assigned Nathan Bedford Forrest's cavalry to Hood's advance.
 Hood set out toward Decatur, Alabama, with the intention of meeting up with Forrest in the vicinity of Florence, from where they would march north into Tennessee.

 By this time, Sherman had received an indication from Grant that he was favorably considering the march to Savannah.
 He set his mind on the short-term goal of pursuing the swiftly moving Hood.
 He directed Thomas to come forward from Nashville to block Hood's advance.
 To bolster Thomas's effort, Sherman ordered the IV Corps under Stanley to Chattanooga and the XXIII Corps under Schofield to Nashville, as well as Maj.
 Gen. Andrew J. Smith's XVI Corps from Missouri to Nashville.
 By November 10, the remainder of Sherman's troops were en route back to Atlanta.